-- uncertainty and events such as potential increases in coronavirus measures which may once again see a flight to safety by investors. - 4.12 Due to the ongoing risks associated with coronavirus, the treasury strategy retains the low-risk approach adopted in recent years, based on prioritising security, liquidity and then yield.
+- volatile and further movement of gilt yields across the whole spectrum of the curve is possible. - 4.13 Due to the ongoing risks outlined above, the treasury strategy retains the low-risk approach adopted in recent years, based on prioritising security, liquidity and then yield.